 Osman Hussain covers Pakistan and Middle East for an international technology magazine.
 He is of the view that WhatsApp or any other internet-enabled communication platform has democratized the spread of information and the dissemination of ideas.

 “In the recent past, governments could simply switch off mobile phone networks and there was no means of communication.
 Now, thanks to services like WhatsApp that the chances of communication blackouts have been greatly reduced.”

-Balochistan Voices is a non-profit english-language online newspaper which relies on the contribution of volunteer writers from across Balochistan.
-Content of this newspaper may not be published, broadcast, rewritten, redistributed or retrieved in any form without prior permission.
+Balochistan Voices is an English-language online newspaper that relies on the contribution of volunteer writers from across Balochistan.
+Content of this newspaper may not be published, broadcast, rewritten, redistributed, or retrieved in any form without prior permission.